 Bachelor of Arts in Administration

 The Bachelor of Arts in Administration is designed especially for the transfer student.
-It contains a professional sequence of business courses that will provide students the necessary background in administration for entry-level positions.
+It contains a professional sequence of business courses that will provide students with the necessary background in administration for entry-level positions.

 Completion of 46 semester hours of UIW Core Curriculum